Lightning.Credentials (Lightning v2.13.3)

 Creates a new credential.

 For regular credentials, this simply inserts the changeset.
-For OAuth credentials, this uses the oauth_token data provided directly, finds or creates an OAuth token, and associates it with the credential.
+For OAuth credentials, this creates a new OAuth token with the provided oauth_token data and associates it with the credential in a 1:1 relationship.

 Parameters